Kim's son suffered from plagiocephaly and was treated with helmet therapy. Kim is also an RN with a passion for preventative health.

 The Early Days of Life

 Because he was so small, he struggled with nursing at first.
 Once he did catch on and began to drink, he also had issues with reflux.
 His reflux wasn't severe enough that doctors thought he should be medicated.
 Instead, I just needed to keep him upright after nursing.
-In the middle of the night, this was especially scary.
+This was especially scary in the middle of the night.
 He would sometimes sound like he was gurgling in fluid, so having his head elevated was essential.
 He slept in a Rock 'n Play beside our bed.
 This helped to keep his head up and cradled his little body while he slept.
 I couldn't believe how well he slept in it!
 Our older son never slept more than two hours at a time, so this was great for a tired mom!

 Adam was barely on the growth charts for his size.
 He really didn't start reaching any percentile marks until he was 6 months old.
 Because he was so small, he remained in the Rock 'n Play for sleep until he was 5 months old.
 I just didn't feel comfortable lying him flat, and he slept so well in it, I hated to give up the great sleep we were both getting.